Couples Therapy in Berlin-Mitte or online

 Thogether to a better relationship

-Most couples come to couples therapy with the goal of improving or saving their relationship.
-Some also want to find out how and if they should continue together at all.
-Also for couples in separation, supportive accompaniment can be very helpful, e.g. if life remains connected due to shared children or other circumstances.
+Most partners seek couples therapy with the intention of improving or saving their relationship.
+Others want clarity about whether and how they should continue together at all.
+Even for couples going through separation, supportive counseling can be extremely valuable — especially when children or shared responsibilities keep their lives closely connected.

 Couples therapy is very individual and adapts to the needs of the people involved.
 However, there are certain aspects and approaches that show up again and again and are important cornerstones of couples therapy.